BitTheByte/YouTubeShop/README.md

 # Special thanks
 Thanks to [gaber](https://github.com/geper) this tool is python 3 Compatible

+# TO-DO
+- Post a commnet
+- Post a random comment based on channel's comments and users
+- Local proxy connection (For debugging)
+- Local web sever to manage the ouput instead of the console
+- Advanced debugging mode for advanced users
+- Migrate to module instead of single `.py` file

 # Donation
 **Buy me a digital coffee :)** BTC:36JDUYhEWWiPBXssQYeR2iwoG12KT8dmtJ :point_left: